 International Student Fall: June 20

-Master of Security Studies Degree Requirements Courses Hours SEC 6302 Introduction to Security Studies 3 SEC 6309 Grand Strategy and National Security 3 SEC 6312 Globalization and International Security 3 Prescribed Elective Courses:
+Degree Requirements Required Courses Hours SEC 6302 Introduction to Security Studies 3 SEC 6309 Grand Strategy and National Security 3 SEC 6312 Globalization and International Security 3 Specialization Area Course Hours Prescribed Electives 9

-Students must choose the electives from either the national security or nine semester credit hours from the regional security specialization area.
+Students must choose nine semester credit hours from the national security or nine semester credit hours from the regional security specialization area

-Students wishing to take the thesis option will be required to take the 9 semester credit hours of required courses, 9 hours of prescribed electives, a course for writing the thesis (SEC 6699) and an additional 12 hours of electives.
-The additional 12 hours must be taken in either the national security or regional security, or in some combination of both.
+Students wishing to take the thesis option will be required to take the 9 hours of required courses, 9 hours of prescribed electives, a course for writing the thesis (SEC 6699), and an additional 12 semester credit hours of electives.
+The additional 12 semester credit hours must be taken in either the national security or regional security or in some combination of each.

-Students wishing to take the non-thesis option will be required to take the 9 semester credit hours of required courses, 9 hours of prescribed electives and an additional 18 hours of electives.
-The additional 18 hours must be taken in either the national security or regional security, or in some combination of both.
-Students in the non-thesis option will be required to pass an oral comprehensive examination.
-This does not need to take place on the ASU campus and can be done via teleconference or other appropriate methods.
-Please see the section on Advisory Committees for oral comprehensive exams in the Graduate Catalog under Academic Guidelines and Graduate Studies Policies.
+Students wishing to take the non-thesis option will be required to take the 9 hours of required courses, 9 hours of prescribed electives, and an additional 18 semester credit hours of electives.
+The additional 18 semester credit hours must be taken in either the national security or regional security or in some combination of each.

 Areas of Specialization